tomins/SQAAssignment1/section1/scrumestimation.md

 - The easiest way to estimate a task, eachof the numbers is the sum of the two before it.
 This helps as it shows the relativety f task difficulty.

 ##### Planning Poker
 - The best way to have a team pick scrum eatimations.
 Give each of the team members a set of cards with fibonacci numbers on them and have them put one card down for each task.
 Have them keep a poker face while picking a card so as to ensure there is no bias in place.
-THis is made even easier now with zoom calls rather than in person meetings!
+This is made even easier now with zoom calls rather than in person meetings!

+### Overview
+Task estimation is a very vital aspect of project development.
+It can lead to great success for the teamon the rpoject, while also imporving interpersonal skills as a result of the communication.
+The main points to remeber from the articles are:
+- The different estimating techniques - planning poker being the most popular
+- The importance of accurate task estimation
+- Acknowledging the challenges of task estimation and overcoming them
+- Best way of estimating story points

 ## Footer
 [^1]https://www.tutorialspoint.com/scrum/scrum_estimation.htm#:~:text=Advertisements,Time%20Box%20of%20the%20Sprint.

 [^2]https://www.agilequalitymadeeasy.com/post/challenges-with-estimations-in-agile-projects-david-tzemach

 [^3]https://www.linkedin.com/pulse/advantages-disadvantages-using-story-points-anshika-misra

 [^4]https://statushero.com/blog/scrum-estimation-tips-for-improving-engineering-estimates/

 [^5]https://www.atlassian.com/agile/project-management/estimation

 [^6]https://medium.com/serious-scrum/how-to-estimate-in-story-points-ec3ffe6d43f5